yuxi-liu-wired/cheela/src/dragonsegg/god22.md

 In agony, Pink-Eyes attempted to lift his pale body off the agonizing shards of dragon crystal, but with each heave he only sliced his body further.
 He gave up trying, and slowly spread out as his juices flowed into the crust.

-"O Bright," his tortured tread cried in muffled agony, "Bring down your Blessing&mdash;even on these&mdash;for they want you too much."
+"O Bright," his tortured tread cried in muffled agony, "Bring down your Blessing---even on these---for they want you too much."

 It was half a turn before the butchering crew was called.
 There was not much meat on that tiny carcass, and the meat had the same sickly paleness that the skin had.
 One of the butcher crew sucked at a hunk of meat.
 "It does not even taste right," she said.
 "I wouldn't eat this stuff."